prashantgupta24/node-randomstring/README.md

 ###Analysis section

 We have used the static analysis tool **PMD** to run static analysis on our code.
-For this analysis, we have used basic ruleset as well as defined our own custom rule <code>CheckRequireParams</code> which checks if the require function takes only one parameter.As a result of the analysis, an xml file <code>pmd.xml</code> is generated which mentions the violations in the code.
+For this analysis, we have used basic ruleset as well as defined our own custom rule <code>CheckRequireParams</code> which checks if the require function takes only one parameter.
+As a result of the analysis, an xml file <code>pmd.xml</code> is generated which mentions the violations in the code.
 The screenshot for the pmd.xml is as follows<br>

 ![Image](https://github.com/prashantgupta24/node-randomstring/blob/master/Screenshots%2Bcasts/pmdxml.png)

 We have also ensured that if the analysis reports any violation of the custom rule in the code, then the commit is rejected.

-        ./check_keys.sh
+        node parser.js
         RETVAL=$?
         if [ $RETVAL -ne 0 ]
         then
             echo ""
-            echo "Private keys enclosed!"
-            echo "ABORTING commmit!"
+            echo "Coverage or custom static analysis rule failed!" echo "ABORTING commmit!"
         exit 1
-    fi
+        fi   fi

 This is shown below in the screencast<br>